ccoutant/dwarf-locations/chapter2-diffs.md

     or shared object file.
     The second operand is a
     signed LEB128 number.
+    <span class="add">A location is pushed on the stack for an implicit storage
+    bank with a size of an address in the default address space and with an offset of 0.
+If the contents of the storage bank are dereferenced, the result is the location `L` offset by `B` bytes.</span>

     _The debugging information entry referenced by a `DW_OP_implicit_pointer` operation is typically a